vishivish01/cybersecurity/Week 9/README.md

 - Having at least one attack against the honeypot that can be detected or logged in a way that captures information about the attack or the attacker

 ### Setup
 For this experiment, I utilized an open-source project called Modern Honey Network (MHN).
 In MHN architecture, there is a single administrator VM which is used to deploy, manage and collect information from the honeypots.
 These honeypots are deployed as separate VMs and can be on the same network, such as in my case.
-Thus to run MHN, I had to setup at least two VMs: the single Admin VM and at least one Honeypot VM.
+Thus to run MHN, I had to setup at least two VMs: the single Admin VM and at least one honeypot VM.
 When deploying the virtual machines, I also had to make sure I was able to access the machines via SSH.

 To get this experiment going, I provisioned a VM on Google Cloud Platform using their Compute Engine technology - their version of infrastructure as a service (IaaS).
 On that machine, I installed the MHN admin application which is a Flask application that exposes an HTTP API that honeypot servers can use to:
 - Download a deploy script